mindymallory/BBOBAS/maunuscript.md

 # Conclusions

-Recent developments in commodity markets make it important to assess price adjustment patterns with high frequency data.
+Recent developments in commodity markets make it important to assess price adjustment patterns.
 We focused this paper on the corn market because it has experienced some of the most pronounced changes in recent years.
 We gleaned insights from the sequential trading market microstructure literature to generate metrics of informed versus liquidity trading in commodity futures markets.
 Sequential trading models allow liquidity providers to learn about the existence of information arrivals and their directional implications for security prices.
 From these models we infer that market makers detect no new market information if we observe no changes to the best bid or best offer in the limit order book.
 This is because in sequential trading models, the market maker learns about the probability of an information event from trader order flows and revises his breakeven bids and offers accordingly.

-We use simple correlations between non-zero log changes to the best bid (offer) in the limit order book as our metric of information-based activity in the market.
-Our results for CBOT corn indicate that the mean contemporaneous correlation between non-zero changes to the nearby and all deferred contracts was very close to 1 throughout the trading day.
-When information arrives to the market, liquidity providers in contracts of all maturities revise their bids and offers in lockstep (or in less than one second) to reflect the new information.
+We use simple correlations between revisions to the best bid (offer) in the limit order book as our metric of information-based activity in the market.
+Our results for CBOT corn indicate that the mean contemporaneous correlation between the nearby and all deferred contracts considered was between 0.5 and 0.6 throughout the trading day.
+When we measured the correlation using information based activity only, we found the mean correlation between the nearby and all deferred contracts are nearly 1, indicating that when information arrives to the market, liquidity providers in contracts of all maturities revise their quotes in lockstep.

 To measure the speed of information transfer from nearby to deferred maturities, we lagged the nearby by one and ten second respectively and computed correlations in revisions to the best bid (offer) with deferred contracts.
 We find that even at a one second lag, the shortest time lag possible with this data set, the correlation between revisions to the best bid and best offer dropped to zero.
+This indicates that by one second, any information that arrived to the market had been fully transmitted across all contract maturities.

-These results indicate that we can learn much from trades and quotes data about how many informed traders there are in a marketplace, but it is clear that much additional work in this area is needed.
+These results indicate that we can probably learn much from trades and quotes data about how many informed traders there are in a marketplace, but it is clear that much additional work in this area is needed.
 We borrowed from the sequential trading in securities literature, but future research is needed to develop sequential trading models specific to commodity futures markets.
 Such a model would provide richer insights into trading and behavior of markets.

 \clearpage
 \singlespace